bmansheim/PB-J/README.md

     * Two slices ofead
     * A plate
     * A table knife
-    * Three sheet of paper towel
+    * Three sheets of paper towel

 1. Place the two slices of bread side-by-side on the plate.
 1. Put the peanut butter on one of the slices of bread: